airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.01_github.md

 at the beginning.
 Assembling, linking, and running the program again will show that it now works correctly.

+Let’s finish the execution typing `quit`, it will show a warning about kill the process because it is an infinite loop and the program never exit properly, type `y` to kill and exit from GDB:

+    (gdb) quit
+    A debugging session is active.
+            Inferior 1 [process 682240] will be killed.
+    Quit anyway? (y or n) y

 Hopefully this exercise provided some insight into using GDB to help you find errors in your programs.